-This bulletin has been revised to add the 2014 and 2015 Model Years.
-Please discard Corporate Bulletin Number 05-03-08-002E.
+This bulletin has been revised to add the 2018-2021 Model Years, update the Attention statement to add involved Regions/Countries and add a Note under Correction.
+Please discard Corporate Bulletin Number 05-03-08-002H.

 This bulletin is intended to help identify the severity of shock absorber and strut fluid seepage.
 Improper diagnosis may lead to components being replaced that are within the manufacturer's specification.
 Shock absorbers and strut assemblies are fluid-filled components and will normally exhibit some seepage.
 Seepage is defined as oil film or dust accumulation on the exterior of the shock housing.
 Shock absorbers and struts are not to be replaced under warranty for seepage.
 Use the following information to determine if the condition is normal acceptable seepage or a defective component.